Jobhdez/jobhdez.github.io/_posts/2024-01-17-how-to-deploy-lisp.md

 * sudo docker run -p 80:4243 --rm compiler-web
 ```

  By doing `-t` you are tagging your image.
 In my case the tag for my image is `compiler-web`.
-You can change this as wish.
-My lisp server is listening at the port `4243` so you need to change this to your port.
+You can change this as you wish.
+My Lisp server is listening at the port `4243` so you need to change this to your port.
 But keep the port 80 since this the port of your EC2 instance I believe.

 After trying to rebuild your image again you may get a cache error.
 To solve this you can build it like this: